-These are all true statements.
-Though they sound good, they don’t capture the whole truth.
+These are all true statements and though they sound good, they don’t capture the whole truth.

-This is a pretty thorough article so you can jump ahead to any section you want by clicking the section below, though I do suggest you read every section at some point.
+This is a pretty thorough article so you can jump ahead to any section you want by clicking the section below.

 - Why Buy instead of Rent